ajithere/lengaburu_traffic/README.md

 ############## HOW TO RUN TEST CASES #####################################

-1. Run make test (or make all) command and it will create the exe called test
+1. Run make runtest (or make all) command and it will create the exe called runtest
-2. Execute by running ./test
+2. Execute by running ./runtest
 3. Verify that all test cases pass.

 ############## HOW TO CLEAN AND BUILD ALL ##################################